 In formal writing, especially in the main body of an essay, it’s best to write out the date in full.
-This can be done with ‘th’, ‘rd’ or ‘st’ after the date in superscript, like this:
+This can be done with an ordinal signifier (‘th’, ‘rd’ or ‘st’) after the date in superscript, like this:

-However, if preferred, you can leave out the superscript and/or the comma before the year:
+However, if preferred, you can leave out the superscript before the year:

 23 October 2016

-In some situations, you may want to include the day of the week in the date, too, especially if it has specific connotations (e.g. Friday the 13th).
-This isn’t usually necessary, though.
+Moreover, in some situations, you may want to include the day of the week in the date, especially if it has specific connotations (e.g. Friday the 13th).

 Shorter Form Dates

-In less formal settings, a shorter format can often be used.
-This includes using only numbers, separated by full stops or slashes, rather than writing out the month.
-Sometimes shortening the year is also acceptable, such as in the following:
+In less formal writing, a shorter date format can be used.
+This typically uses only numbers separated by full stops or slashes, rather than writing out the month.
+Shortening the year is also acceptable, such as in the following:

 You can also write out the date but shorten the month to save space:

-Although these options are easy to understand and perfectly acceptable in correspondence like emails, they are not typically correct in an academic context.
+Although these options are easy to understand and perfectly acceptable in most writing, they are not typically correct in an academic context.